scardine/imsz/README.md

 # imsz

-Get image width and height reading as few bytes as possible.
+Get width and height from an image file reading as few bytes as possible.

 ## Why?